nv1t/blog/content/posts/2019-11-17-I-hate-you-WD.md

 date: 2019-11-17
 layout: post
 slug: i-hate-you-wd
+tags:
+- 'data recovery'
 published: true
 ---
 # Storyline
 It all started with a simple question from my beloved girlfriend: "A friend of mine has problems connecting her external harddrive to her PC.
 She said she transported the USB drive with the cable attached and now the USB Port looks weired.
 Can you fix it?".
 Okok...No Problem.
 "No Backup, no pity" doesn't mean "No Backup, no help" and that should be a fast fix.
 Popping the Harddrive out of the enclosure, connecting to an external SATA to USB connector, and bob's your uncle.

 That's what i said a week ago.

 # Discovering a broken USB Port.